-Document name: NEMO Living Labs use cases evaluation results - Initial version Page: 68 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use case sion Page: 68 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final

 A survey for any 5G weak spots is already performed but OTE's mobile network on the day of the pilot will be enhanced with mobile stations as to provide the best possible 5G coverage.
 The computing resources needed for Edge and Cloud nodes will be hosted on the OTE premises that are also based in Athens.